Welcome to the Christian Waldschmidt Homestead

 Special tours can be provided on weekdays.

-Location: 7567 Glendale Milford Road Camp Dennison, OH 45111 (on Ohio State Route 126 between the towns of Indian Hill and Milford)
+Location: 7567 Glendale Milford Road Camp Dennison, Ohio 45111 (located on Ohio State Route 126 between the towns of Indian Hill and Milford)

 Scouting Badges | Hours & Directions | Contact Us